 YOUTH DEVELOPMENT PHOTOGRAPHY

-· We are the people who put cameras in the hands of at-risk youth and teach them how to develop negatives into positives.
+· We are the people who put cameras in the hands of youth and teach them how to develop negatives into positives.

 · Nobody has as much fun creating a safe community of trust and support for youth through photography better than we do.